mohamedsalimagil/blood_glucose_tracker/README.md

 # Blood Glucose Tracker

-The Blood Glucose Tracker is a command-line application designed to help users log, view, and manage blood glucose readings.
-It uses SQLite for persistent storage and follows a modular structure with models, controllers, and utilities.
+The Blood Glucose Tracker is more than just a command-line app—it’s a practical tool designed to help people manage real health needs.
+Whether you're living with diabetes, monitoring a loved one, or keeping track for medical guidance, this tracker makes it easy to log, review, and update glucose readings in a structured way.
+With persistent storage using SQLite and a clean modular architecture, it provides a reliable way to record daily health data that actually matters.